KSheridan86/project-5-RossAnthonyDesigns/README.md

 I would like to acknowledge the help and support given by my mentor Chris Quinn, he is never short of good ideas.
 All of the students in my own study group aswell as all the students in the wider Code Institute Slack channels.
 My cohort Facilitator [Kasia](https://github.com/bezebee) and all of the staff at Code Institute.
 The sense of comraderie among all of these individuals has helped me to feel at home on my journey to a new career in programming.

-On top of all these wonderful people I can't forget to thank my wife Rebecca for her help and understanding, without which none of this would be possible.
+On top of all these wonderful people I can't forget to thank my wife Rebecca for her help and understanding (and cups of tea!), without which none of this would be possible.

 -----

 ## Author Info

-Ken Sheridan, Junior Full Stack Software Developer.
+Ken Sheridan, Full Stack Software Developer.
 - [GitHub](https://github.com/KSheridan86)
 - [Linkedin](https://www.linkedin.com/in/kensheridan86/)